 - on termination of employment, including selection for redundancy.

-Dismissal relating to union membership or non-membership, is an automatically unfair dismissal for staff with 'employee' status, and other workers such as casual or agency workers can also bring a claim for detriment if dismissed in this way.
+Dismissal relating to union membership or non-membership, is an automatically unfair dismissal for staff with 'employee' status, and other workers such as casual or agency workers can also bring a claim for detriment if work assignments are ended for this reason.
 Both employees and other workers are protected from detriment related to union membership or activities.

 It is also unlawful to refuse to employ someone, dismiss them or treat them unfavourably in any way, or for an employment agency to refuse services, because someone’s name appears on a blacklist.
 A blacklist is a list of any length containing details of individuals who are or have been trade union members, or who have taken part in union activities.
 If you think your name may appear on a blacklist, you should contact your union as soon as possible.